Spasmodic Torticollis Recovery Clinic FREE TIPS

 As you begin the exercises, it’s almost a given that things will get worse for awhile-more spasms and more discomfort – as your body fights back -unfortunately that’s predictable – just hang in there, but baby step your way into any exercise program.
 Be conservative, so that your body can get used to the changes gradually.
 You eventually adjust.
 It’s a process and takes time – sometimes months for the body to adapt and begin to straighten out.
 You may have to begin very gently.
 Don’t shock your body.
 What you are doing over time in this recovery program at S.T.R.C. is creating a new reality for your body – new muscle memory, new brain pathways, restructuring musculature and postural realignment, so that, eventually, that new reality, or new you, will begin to dominate, forcing the symptoms of S.T. into dormancy, and you can come into what we call a state of ongoing recovery.
 I personally have not seen a medical professional regarding my S.T. since 1984, take no meds for S.T. and walk in daily recovery via this program.

 It’s not advisable to use a cervical collar (unless you are using it as a holder for an iced gel pack or temporarily to be comfortable while driving, eating out, etc.), as collars will eventually weaken the neck.
 You can buy gel collars that you can use either hot or cold.
 Cold is best.
 The ice packs will actually do more to relieve the pain and calm down the spasms, and I recommend keeping the sore areas iced for long periods of time.
-The best ice pack I’ve found is the Elasto-Gel Cold Cervical Neck Wrap (try amazon.com for this) – I love this product and strongly recommend it!
+The best ice pack I’ve found is the Elasto-Gel Cold Cervical Neck Wrap (try smile.amazon.com for this) – I love this product and strongly recommend it!
 It’s a flexible cold pack that covers the neck, top of shoulders and dips down the back.
 Put it in the freezer for 2 hours and then enjoy relief from both spasms and pain.
 I also love the Teeter Hang-Ups Inversion (gravity) Table – the basic model.
-This is found at http://www.sitincomfort.com This table is safe and easily allows you to hang upside down for a full body traction.
+Do a web search, including qvc.com This table is safe and easily allows you to hang upside down for a full body traction.
 Do not leave children unattended near the table!
+Use a bike lock on it if there are any kids in the house, even teens.
 You should not use this table if you have high blood pressure, glaucoma, are pregnant, or are on Artane.
 Other gravity tables are available for less at some sports stores, but try before you buy and have someone in the house with you when using it.
-Don’t allow children, not even teens, near the table or lock it with a bike lock.
+The Ironman table is fairy good and less expensive.

 I also recommend long hot baths – it’s important to let your body rest and relax.
 You should avoid like the plague doing anything that causes your head to jut forward or to have your chin up and head rolled back.
-If you want to order an Obusforme go to http://www.amazon.com They are wonderful portable chair backs (get the high back one!) that you can put anywhere.
+If you are ordering from amazon, please use our charity page: www.smile.amazon.com In the bar, type in Spasmodic Torticollis Recovery Clinic Bookmark the page and always use it when ordering from amazon.
+This will give the clinic a small donation.
+THANK YOU!
+If you want to order an Obusforme go to http://www.smile.amazon.com They are wonderful portable chair backs (get the high back one!) that you can put anywhere.
 VERY helpful in keeping you erect.
 These things have to be done in stages.
 For rest breaks, much better to be down on the floor on your back with your head on a pillow, chin down, and be sure to program many short rest breaks into each day.
 That is also a good position for reading.
 (If you wear bifocals, put them on upside down!)
 Ditto for watching TV – lie on the floor, so you are not tempted to slouch or twist.
 Try not to cross your legs or twist your body when you sit.
 You can’t possibly do everything right overnight since you have ST – but this is the idea, and you can begin to work toward this.
 Take it one baby step at a time.
-We like Shaklee vitamins because they are food based, not chemically based.
-You can find them in your area or through the Clinic. http://strc.myshaklee.com/us/en/ We give the Shaklee Vitalizer, a complete vitamin/mineral formula.
+We like Shaklee vitamins because they are food based, not chemically based and perfectly balanced.
+You can find them in your area or through the Clinic. http://strc.myshaklee.com/us/en/ We recommend the Shaklee Vitalizer, a complete vitamin/mineral formula.
 Shaklee is by far the best product out there in my opinion.
 Memberships are now free and give you a 15% discount on all their products.
 You may call them at 1-800-742-5533 to enroll and order.
 Use my info for enrollment, #CL50241 as Abigail Collins (my legal name) Also, it’s very important to avoid much sugar, much alcohol (especially red wine, as it tends to be a muscle inflammatory), much caffeine and white flour products, junk food and preservatives, and NO sugar substitutes!!!
 I use granulated Xylitol available at health food stores in bulk, and that is safe for an ST’r.
 It comes from the bark of trees and vegetable fiber; it looks and tastes just like sugar, though is a bit milder.
 Use it as you would sugar, including for baking.
 Xylitol is actually good for you, as it fights osteoporosis by building bone density, can prevent ear infections in children, destroys plaque on the teeth and helps prevent tooth decay.
 Search online for the best price.
 This product is generally safe for diabetics.
 Splenda contains bleach and has potential harmful side effects.
 Don’t use aspartame (it’s a neurological toxin!)
 Try to keep your diet as healthy as you can with plenty of raw fruits and veggies and lots of water.
 As a chiropractic neurologist once noted, if you smoke you cannot recover – period.